Sitecore/Sitecore.Pathfinder/CONTRIBUTING.md

 ### Command pattern
 Pathfinder usually uses the Command pattern to provide functionality that can be extended.
-It also has the benefit of encapsulating functionaly in a single class which makes the system more robust.
+It also has the benefit of encapsulating functionality in a single class which makes the system more robust.

 ```cs
 [InheritedExport]